+Physical Holding

-Physical Holding Send a duly signed request letter to the Registrar and Transfer Agents of the Company, TSR by providing Folio No., Name of shareholder along with following documents: Original Cancelled cheque leaf bearing the name of the first shareholder; or b) Bank attested copy of first page of the Bank Passbook/Statement of Account in original and an original cancelled Cheque (In case of absence of name on the original cancelled cheque or initials on the cheque).
-Demat Holding Please contact your Depository Participant (DP) and register your bank account details in your demat account, as per the process advised by your DP.
+Send a duly signed request letter to the Registrar and Transfer Agents of the Company, TSR by providing Folio No., Name of shareholder along with following documents:

+- a) Original Cancelled cheque leaf bearing the name of the first shareholder; or - b) Bank attested copy of first page of the Bank Passbook/Statement of Account in original and an original cancelled Cheque (In case of absence of name on the original cancelled cheque or initials on the cheque).

+Demat Holding

+Please contact your Depository Participant (DP) and register your bank account details in your demat account, as per the process advised by the Company shall upon normalisation of postal services dispatch the dividend warrants to such shareholder by post.

-25. In case the Company is unable to pay the dividend to any shareholder by the electronic mode, due to non-availability of the details of the bank account, the Company shall upon normalisation of postal services dispatch the dividend warrants to such shareholder by post.
+25. In case the Company is unable to pay the dividend to any shareholder by the electronic mode, due to non-availability of the details of the bank account,